 There’s no doubt that Bali has increasingly grown popular as a favorite holiday destination for tourists from around the world.
-In fact, Bali has become a dream destination for many people, including those wanting to find that perfect retirement place or the ideal business center or simply the most enjoyable place to live at.
-Either coming in for the holidays or to live in Bali as expats, the percentage of foreign nationals in the Indonesian island continues to grow every year.
-Do you ever wonder that could be the reasons for this?
-How does expat life in Bali?
+In fact, Bali has become a dream destination for many people, including those wanting to find that perfect retirement place or the ideal business center, or simply the most enjoyable place to live at.
+Either coming in for the holidays or to live in Bali as expats, the percentage of foreign nationals on the Indonesian island continues to grow every year.
+Do you ever wonder what could be the reasons for this?
+What is living as an expat in Bali like?
 What could possibly be attracting many people to come to Bali?
 If you’re considering moving to Bali as an expat, read on to know more.

-If you have not been in Bali yet, for sure you are wondering about the lifestyle there.
-Your mind is full of questions and you are maybe desperately searching for a clear answer to the most important question “how does expat life in Bali?”.
+If you have not been to Bali yet, for sure you are wondering about the lifestyle there.
+Your mind is full of questions and you are maybe desperately searching for a clear answer to the most important question “how is expat life in Bali?”.

 Simply put, life in Bali is diverse.
 In fact, Bali has become synonymous with the term “melting pot”.
 On one hand, the influence of incoming visitors and expats has westernized the island; On the other, Bali has not succumbed to this trend completely.
 The small island has been proudly protecting and keeping its culture, tradition, and its indefinable Balinese atmosphere.